Site icon Sancerres at Sunset

 Anderson House

 Anderson House is located at 2118 Massachusetts Avenue, Washington, D.C., on Embassy Row near DuPont Circle.
 It is free and open to the public.
-Allow 60 to 90 minutes to explore the museum.
+Allow an hour for the guided tour of the house, plus 15-20 minutes to browse the exhibit gallery.

 Excellent hotels within walking distance include: